Top Ten answers to frequent questions we receive:

 We don't sell patches without caps.
 What can we say, we're the Simon and Garfunkel of cap customizers.

-At this time we don't sell a patch without it being sewn on a cap or jacket.
+At this time we don't sell a cap size patch without it being sewn on a cap.
 What can we say, we're the Simon and Garfunkel of cap customizers.
+However we do sell our jacket size patches alone or sewn onto a jacket of your choice.

 Can I get you guys to do a custom embroidery design?